Quantum Signal Processing for simulating cold plasma waves: Discussion and conclusions

 Our quantum simulations have been performed on a digital emulator of the quantum circuit and have shown agreement with the corresponding classical modeling.
 For emulation, we used the QuEST numerical toolkit\cite{Jones19} that operates with a whole $2^{n_q}$ state vector in a circuit with $n_q$ qubits.
 For our one-dimensional QSP simulations, the emulator have shown efficient parallelization on GPUs.
 However, one might need a more advanced emulator for higher-dimensional simulations.
 One of the promising approaches in this regard is the model proposed in Ref.~\onlinecite{Jaques21}.
 It uses the fact that a quantum state is mostly sparse, i.e., many elements of the state vector are zero.
 If only its nonzero elements were stored (e.g. in a form of a hash table), one could significantly reduce memory usage and the simulation runtime.
 Moreover, one could model oracles with conditional rotations implemented via actual arithmetic functions with a big number of ancillae, since the ancillae act only locally and are zeroed otherwise thus being removed from the memory.
 Yet, this model needs to be extended with a GPU parallelization and the corresponding implementation of dynamic hash tables\cite{Li21}.

-Based on our results, we can also assess the overall utility of the QSP technique in application to the linear problems.
+Based on our results, we can also assess the overall utility of the QSP technique in application to linear problems.
 Being a universal algorithm with a clear hierarchical structure, the QSP can be easily coded as a set of subsequent subroutines where only the block-encoding module needs to be modified for different plasma problems.
 The QSP provides an optimal dependence of the query complexity (the number of calls to the oracle) on the simulation time and on the error tolerance (as was pointed out in Ref.~\onlinecite{Low19}).
 Also, the QSP requires only two ancillae in addition to the qubits used by the oracle.
 This reduces the circuit width.
 That said, the QSP circuits and our oracle in particular have many multi-controlled operators, where one gate is controlled by several nodes.
 Such a configuration is not directly realizable on existing quantum computers.
-The decomposition of these operators strongly depend on what gates are available on a chosen quantum computer, and on how the circuit is mapped on a specific quantum processor.
+The decomposition of these operators strongly depends on what gates are available on a chosen quantum computer, and on how the circuit is mapped on a specific quantum processor.
 Both of these aspects will be hardware-dependent, so the limitations of the QSP will become clearer when practical error-corrected quantum computers with sufficiently many qubits become available.
+In general, an arbitrary single-target $n_q$-controlled gate can be decomposed into $\oO(n_q^2)$ elementary gates by adding $\oO(n_q)$ ancillae.\cite{Barenco95} Another possibility is the hardware implementation of these gates.
+For example, a possible realization of $n$-controlled iSWAP gate is proposed in Ref.~\onlinecite{Rasmussen20}.
+Also, application of the so-called diamond gates, which are native in superconducting circuits, to reach higher connectivity in quantum circuits is discussed in Refs.~\onlinecite{Loft20, Bahnsen22}.

 Taking into account the block-encoding scaling with $N_x$, the dependence of the QSP circuit on the length of the simulated time interval $t$, and the number of the QSP queries needed for measurements, the final scaling of our circuit depth is